 Step by step recipe

-When the dough has dried out a bit, literally drizzle the oil by hand over it and throw in the apple wedges.
-Throw the sugar on top.
-Roll up and make a snail.
-Put in a round mold.
+- When the dough has dried a little, literally throw the oil and brandy by hand over it and place the previously peeled apple quarters on it.

-Cooking 1 hour, thermostat 7.
-You can add aluminum foil on top at the end of cooking to prevent it from coloring too much.
+- Bake for 1 hour at 210°C. It is possible to add aluminum foil on top at the end of cooking to prevent the pastis from coloring too much.